scalableminds/webknossos/docs/faq.md

 ## How can I use my dataset with webKnossos?

-webKnossos supports WKW (Optimized), KNOSSOS cubes](./datasets.md), and image stacks (converted on upload).
+webKnossos supports [WKW (optimized), KNOSSOS cubes](./datasets.md), and image stacks (converted on upload).
 You can also connect to [Neuroglancer Precomputed dataset hosted in the Google Cloud and to data hosted by a BossDB](https://github.com/scalableminds/webknossos-connect).

 Smaller datasets can be uploaded directly through the web interface.
 For larger datasets, we recommend converting them to the standard WKW format using the [webKnossos Cuber](https://docs.webknossos.org/wkcuber/index.html) CLI tool.